 Pros

-- Tax Deductions: Under certain circumstances, you may be able to write-off certain business expenses including portions of your rent or mortgage and even utilities.
+Potential Tax Benefits: Under certain circumstances, you may be able to write-off certain business expenses including portions of your rent or mortgage and even utilities.
+However, tax deductions for home offices have specific eligibility requirements and limitations that vary based on your business structure and employment status.
+Consult with a qualified tax professional to understand what deductions may be available for your specific situation.

 Cons

-- Lack of Professional Meeting Space: If your business will require meetings with clients in-person, one thing you will need to consider is logistics.
-Having virtual meetings is ideal when working from home (thanks in part to virtual backgrounds), but if you must meet a client, you will need to decide if you will be meeting them at their place of business or a local eatery or café.
+Lack of Professional Meeting Space: If your business will require meetings with clients in-person, one thing you will need to consider is logistics.
+Having virtual meetings is ideal when working from home (thanks in part to virtual backgrounds), but if you must meet a client, you will need to decide if you will be meeting them at their place of business, a local eatery or café, or alternative professional spaces such as coworking facilities.

-- Address: When you are sending out marketing materials, or need to receive correspondence, you will likely have to list your home address publicly.
+Address: When you are sending out marketing materials, or need to receive correspondence, you will likely have to list your home address publicly.
 This could be a disadvantage to some who would like to maintain some anonymity.
 A good solution for this would be to have a virtual office or mail forwarding service, so you are able to use a professional mailing address and not have to use your home address.
 This will also deter unwelcomed visitors from showing up to your home.
 Also using a registered agent, you will be able to have your company represented by the agent and have all official notices, including service of process forwarded to you through their office.
-At Harvard, we offer our registered agent service for a $50 fixed-rate per year for the life of your company.

 Other Considerations

 When deciding to run your business from home, you may need to consider whether or not you are able to.
-If you rent your home, you may need to check your lease to see if there are any terms that restrict commercial activity from taking place at the residence.
+If you rent your home, you should check your lease to see if there are any terms that restrict commercial activity from taking place at the residence.
+Similarly, properties with homeowner associations may have additional restrictions through their governing documents.

 Another consideration is even if you are working from home typically you are subject to any local and state compliance matters and may be required to file for Foreign Qualification and obtain business licenses and permits.

-If you are considering to run your business from home, it would be best to consult with a tax professional/attorney to see if the pros outweigh the cons.
+If you are considering running your business from home, it would be best to consult with a tax professional and attorney to see if the pros outweigh the cons and to understand all applicable requirements for your specific situation.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.